chess10kp/bearhack/PRD.md

 - Distributing payment via DCP credits (or Solana settlement as the user-facing layer)

 **Stack:** `dcp-client` library

+**Current implementation status:**
+- `server` includes `dcp-client` and a DCP orchestration service.
+- `dcp-work/checkpoint.js` exists as the work-function contract scaffold.
+- DCP is selectable per migration (`transportKind=dcp`) and via settings.
+- SSH transport remains as fallback for reliability during rollout.

 **Note on CRIU + DCP:** CRIU checkpoints are system-level process snapshots.
 DCP runs work functions in sandboxed workers.
 For GridLock, DCP is the **orchestration and transport layer** — it manages which node gets which checkpoint, tracks job state, and handles result return.
 The actual process execution on the remote node is managed by a specialized **GridLock Worker daemon**, not a raw DCP work function.